 Oxygen may be needed if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

 A nasogastric tube is put into your nose, and down your throat until it reaches your stomach.
 Food and medicine may be given through this tube if you cannot take anything by mouth.
-The tube may instead be attached to suction, if caregivers need to keep your stomach empty.
+The tube may instead be attached to suction, if healthcare providers need to keep your stomach empty.

 - Pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

 - Antinausea medicine may be given to calm your stomach and help prevent vomiting.

 - Antibiotics may be given to treat or prevent a bacterial infection.